María Portillo

-María Portillo Cruz (born April 10, 1972 in Apurímac) is a Peruvian marathon runner.
+María Portilla Cruz (born April 10, 1972, in Apurímac) is a Peruvian marathon runner.
 Portillo made her official debut for the 2000 Summer Olympics in Sydney, where she placed thirty-second out of fifty-four runners in the women's marathon, with a time of 2:36:50.

 Eight years after competing in her last Olympics, Portillo qualified for the second time, as a 36-year-old, in the women's marathon at the 2008 Summer Olympics in Beijing.
 She finished the race in thirty-ninth place by two seconds behind Germany's Melanie Kraus, with a national record and a personal best time of 2:35:19.